As an Amazon Associate I earn from qualifying purchases.

 I never do anything small.
 It drives my wife nuts.
-If I’m dieting, you better believe I’m eating nothing but a handful of almonds every day.
+If I’m dieting, you better believe I’m doing a 48-hour fast.
 But if I’m not dieting?
 You better get to Papa John’s before I do or you’re not getting anything.
 Moderation just doesn’t work for me.

 Since I was a couch-dwelling potato that I was at the time I knew I needed to find a way to improve my running health and get up to speed (so to speak) very quickly.
 This is what led me to try a couch to 5k program.